keepthinker/study-notes/操作系统/Linux系统.md

 Linux has a unique implementation of threads: It does not differentiate between threads and processes.
 To Linux, **a thread is just a special kind of process.**

 On modern operating systems, processes provide two virtualizations: **a virtualized processor** and **virtual memory**.
-The virtual processor gives the process the illusion that it alone monopolizes the system, despite possibly sharing the processor among hundreds of other processes.
-Virtual memory lets the process allocate and manage memory as if it alone owned all the memory in the system.
+The virtual processor **gives the process the illusion that it alone monopolizes the system**, despite possibly sharing the processor among hundreds of other processes.
+Virtual memory lets the process allocate and manage memory **as if it alone owned all the memory** in the system.

 threads share the virtual memory abstraction, whereas each receives its own virtualized processor.